GUIDELINES FOR PROCURING EXPLOSIVES & EXPLOSIVE DEVICES

 Chemical Used for Explosives.

 The same conditions for the importation of explosives apply to chemicals used for making explosives.
 The Ministry of Mines and Solid Mineral, Ministry of Agriculture and NAFDAC are responsible for licensing importers of chemicals while specific requests for EUC will be forwarded to the concerned ministries.
-Such applications must state the location in Nigeria where the items are to be used, list of customers, details of sales for one year, magazine licence, vehicles particulars, driver license and picture of the driver.
+Such applications must state the location in Nigeria where the items are to be used, list of customers, details of sales for one year, magazine licence, vehicle particulars, driver’s license and picture of the driver.

-EXTRA GUIDELINE ON IMPORTATION OF AMMONIUM NITRATE
+EXTRA GUIDELINES ON THE IMPORTATION OF AMMONIUM NITRATE

 Ammonium Nitrate has been classified as an explosive component.
 This is based on confirmation of its extensive use by insurgent groups in the explosives production chain.
 This confirmation was made by a Technical Committee on Control of Explosives, Accessories and Ammonium Nitrate; of which Nigeria Customs Service was represented.
 This classification implies that Ammonium Nitrate is not allowed to be imported either as chemical or fertilizer, but can be imported as explosives provided all the updated guidelines on the issuance of End User Certificates (EUC) for explosives and accessories are followed.